-Infectious diseases are primarily a problem in chicks <6 mo old.
+Infectious diseases are primarily a problem in chicks <6 months old.
 Infective agents associated with disease in chicks include bacterial, fungal, viral, and parasitic agents.
 However, the isolation of disease agents in a sick chick must be considered in conjunction with a review of nutritional, environmental, management, and genetic factors.

 Viral agents (suspected pathogens) that may cause diarrhea include paramyxovirus, reovirus, herpesvirus, birna-like virus, enterovirus, adenovirus, and coronavirus.
-Treatment for viral diarrhea is supportive only, and any potential source of the virus (eg, wild birds, infected hens, people) should be eliminated.
+Treatment for viral diarrhea is supportive only, and any potential source of the virus (eg, wild birds, infected hens, humans) should be eliminated.
 GI obstruction is another cause of diarrhea; treatment is surgical, and any changes in environment or feed should be made slowly to prevent recurrence.
-In cases of fungal candidiasis, antibiotic treatment should be discontinued and a dry environment maintained.
+In cases of fungal candidiasis, antimicrobial treatment should be discontinued and a dry environment maintained.
 Although the pathogenicity of protozoa relating to diarrhea diagnosed in ostrich chicks is unknown, metronidazole is considered the treatment of choice.
 Enteritis may also be caused by management errors, including overmedication and excess electrolyte supplementation in drinking water during hot weather.

 The incidence of yolk sac infection and retention generally is low in naturally hatched chicks.
 However, this condition often occurs when owners assist to hatch a chick or tie off the omphalomesenteric vessels and bandage the abdomen.
 The yolk sac may also be contaminated through the ostium at the ileal opening when absorption of the yolk material by the vitelline membrane (yolk sac lining) is delayed.
 Bacteria commonly isolated from the yolk sac are gram-negative; however, yolk sac retention secondary to noninfectious causes also occurs.

-The wirewormLibostrongylus douglassii is the most economically significant GI parasite of ostriches.
+The wirewormLibostrongylus douglassii is the most economically important GI parasite of ostriches.
 Mature worms and late larval stages live in the crypts of the glandular portion of the stomach.
 Diagnosis is based on finding trichostrongyloid-type eggs in the feces.
-The recommended treatment for the ostrich wireworm is ivermectin at 0.2 mg/kg or fenbendazole at 15 mg/kg.
-Another nematode with clinical significance for ratite species is Baylisascaris spp, which is transmitted from skunks or raccoons through feed.
+The recommended treatment for the ostrich wireworm is administration of ivermectin at 0.2 mg/kg or fenbendazole at 15 mg/kg.
+Another nematode with clinical importance for ratite species is Baylisascaris spp, which is transmitted from skunks or raccoons through feed.
 This neurotropic parasite causes CNS lesions and signs.
 Restricting exposure to raccoon and skunk feces is the best prevention.
-Chandlerella quiscali is a nematode identified in emus that results in cerebral larval migrans.
+Chandlerella quiscali, a nematode identified in emus, results in cerebral larval migrans.
 The common grackle is the definitive host for C quiscali, and emus are exposed to the parasite through the bite of Culicoides crepuscularis.
 Birds infected with C quiscali develop profound torticollis and incoordination that leads to emaciation, scoliosis, and death.
 Ivermectin is the treatment of choice for C quiscali infections in emus.